Accessory Dwelling Units

 I'm planning a detached ADU in my back yard in Old Town.
 The existing sewer line goes from my house straight back to the main city sewer line that is buried within a 10' easement that crosses the back of my property.
 I actually got to see the line when the neighbor whose property backs onto mine replaced their sewer line and had it all dug out within my easement.
 My existing line is 3", which is big enough for my house but will need to be upgraded to 4" from where the new ADU drain joins it to the city sewer line, about 25 feet.
 I have done a sewer line replacement in the past in Boulder (with inspection), so I'm planning to install as much of the new line as possible.
 I will have it all dug out around the main sewer connection, if allowed.
 What part of the final connection do city personnel do, and what is the cost?
 Of course this will all be with proper permits for the ADU work.

-William asked about 1 year ago
+William asked over 1 year ago

 Hello,